pogii123/CO2EmissionsTracker/README.md

 To run this project, you will need:

-- Python 3.x
-- Flask
+- Node >= 16
-- A compatible database (e.g., SQLite)
+- see package.json for further dependencies

 ### Installation